OfficeDev/office-scripts-docs/docs/resources/samples/filter-table-get-visible-range.md

 * Extract the visible range after filtering.
 * Assemble and return an object with a [specific JSON structure](#sample-json).

-## Office Scripts sample code: Filter a table and get visible range
+## Sample code: Filter a table and get visible range

 The following script filters a table and gets the visible range.